-It is very important to reload your appliance while enough lively hot coals remain in order to provide the amount of heat needed to dry and rekindle the next load of wood.
-It is best to open the Burn Rate Air and Start-Up Air Controls before reloading.
-This livens up the coal bed and reduces excessive emissions (opacity/smoke).
-Open door slowly so that ash or smoke does not exit appliance through opening.
-You should also break up any large chunks and distribute the coals so that the new wood is laid on hot coals.
+- It is very important to reload your appliance while enough lively hot coals remain in order to provide the amount of heat needed to dry and rekindle the next load of wood. - It is best to open the Burn Rate Air and Start-Up Air Controls before reloading.
+This livens up the coalbed and reduces excessive emissions (opacity/smoke). - Open door slowly so that ash or smoke does not exit appliance through opening. - Break up any large chunks and distribute the coals so that the new wood is laid on hot coals.

 Air quality is important to all of us, and if we choose to use wood to heat our homes we should do so responsibly.

-To do this we need to learn to burn our appliances in the cleanest way possible.
-Doing this will allow us to continue using our wood appliances for many years to come.
+We need to learn to burn in the cleanest way possible allowing us to continue using our wood appliances for many years to come.